 Our advocate, Karen, helped such a lot.
 She used to speak up to the County Council for me, because I didn’t want to get into another argument.
 She helped Charlie to get to his hospital appointments on time.
 She’d meet him in Poole to make sure he arrived.
 I’d have been lost if it wasn’t for Karen.

 Charlie and Pat married in September 2015.
 Pat showed me her wedding photos, from just six months ago: she looks very beautiful in a cream lace dress.
 Her husband Charlie stands tall beside her, proud and smiling broadly in his wedding suit.

 By the time they got married, Charlie had been in hospital for months.
 Pat said;

 He got very depressed.
 They kept saying they’d release him from the hospital, but it didn’t happen.
 They couldn’t sort out his care at home, so they couldn’t work out how to discharge him.
 He couldn’t eat, but he could drink alright.
 He told me he’d had enough.

-Charlie sadly passed away in December 2015.
+Charlie sadly passed away.